MoritzDanhausen/GitHubWorkflow/Project/README.md

 ## Master
-This change is made in Master branch
+This change is made in Master branch (this changed is made after myBranch was created and merge via Pull Request)

 This change was made via the online GitHub Editor